 Filing an Amended Return:

-Students or parents who file an amended return cannot use the IRS Data Retrieval process.
-Instead, they must request a tax return transcript, but because that document only contains the information on the original return, they must also request a tax account transcript, which contains only the data that was altered.
+Students or parents who file an amended return may not be able use the IRS Data Retrieval process.
+Instead, they must submit a signed copy of the tax return or tax return transcript, but because that document only contains the information on the original return, they must also submit a signed copy of the amended tax return and tax account transcript, which contains only the data that was altered.
 Both documents together can then be used to complete verification.
 If the tax filer chooses to order them on paper, she must use IRS Form 4506-T rather than Form 4506T-EZ.
-Recent regulations required a signed copy of the 1040X in addition to the tax account transcript.

 Income Information for Tax Filers with Special Circumstances

 For an individual who is required to file a U.S. income tax return and has been granted a filing extension by the Internal Revenue Service (IRS), we will need:

 - A copy of IRS Form 4868, “Application for Automatic Extension of Time to File U.S. Individual Income Tax Return” that the individual filed with the IRS for the tax year in question or a copy of the IRS’s approval of an extension beyond the automatic six-month extension if the individual requested an additional extension of the filing time for the tax year in question.

 - A signed statement by a self-employed individual certifying the amount of the Adjusted Gross Income (AGI) and taxes paid for the tax year in question.

 For an individual who has requested a transcript that lists tax account information for the tax year in question and the IRS, a government of a U.S. territory or commonwealth or a foreign central government cannot provide or locate a transcript that lists tax account information.

 - A copy of the letter from the IRS, indicated that you have filed but they are unable to provide a tax return transcript